Kidnapping of Phang Tee Wah: Verdict

 On 23 July 1992, the trial judge T. S. Sinnathuray released his verdict.
 He rejected the defences of Liow and Ibrahim, finding that Liow had intentionally strangled Phang with the intention of causing his death, and that Ibrahim should be held equally responsible for the murder of Phang given that the victim died as a result of his abetment of Liow's actions, and the strangulation of Phang was made in furtherance of the common intention shared by both men to kidnap Phang for ransom.
-As such, both 47-year-old Liow Han Heng and 53-year-old Ibrahim bin Masod were found guilty of murder, and sentenced to death.
+As such, both 47-year-old Liow Han Heng and 53-year-old Ibrahim bin Masod were found guilty of murder and condemned to death.

 In response to her husband being sentenced to death, Ibrahim's wife, who often came to court with their four-year-old daughter, wept at the verdict, while Phang's widow applauded the verdict and told the press that "justice was served" for her husband and she found peace with the judgement.